The Physics-Informed Neural Network Gravity Model: Generation III: Regression Details

 \subsection{Extreme Learning Machines}

 Extreme learning machines regression also closely resembles that of the spherical harmonic regression in that it also uses ridge regression and recursive least squares optimization.
 Explicitly, the ELM models are regressed by applying a fixed ridge regression matrix $\Gamma_{\text{ELM}} = \alpha \mathbb{I}$ and breaking the dataset into batches to be applied recursively using Eqs.~\ref{eq:RLLS_K}.
 Notably, the ELM also relies on a random non-linear projection into a higher-dimensional space before the linear regression as described in detail in \cite{furfaroModelingIrregularSmall2020}.
 For the comparison study in this paper, all input and output data are preprocessed using a min-max transformation to $[0,1]$ and applying a sigmoid activation function at the hidden nodes.
+The total parameter count for these models can be computed by summing the weights from the three inputs to the hidden layer, the biases of the hidden layer, and the weights to the three outputs, totaling to: $3N + N + 3N = 7N$.